TRISTAN-ORF/RiboTIE/README.md

 # Instructions

-Following are the instructions on how to set up RIBO_former and pre-process data.
+Following are the instructions on how to set up RIBO-former and pre-process data.
 The hardware requirements are:

 - ~100-150GB of RAM       (mostly data pre-processing)
 - ~500Gb of storage       (mostly dependent on RIBO data)
 - 1 24Gb GPU
 - ~4 CPU's

 ## Setting up

-For this project, a defined folder structure is used:
+For now, a defined folder structure is used:

 ```
-RIBO_former_scripts                     root folder
+RIBOformer_tool                         root folder
 ├── data                                input data
 │   ├── genome                          reference genome
 │   ├── ribo                            ribosome profiling